Evomo/evomoExampleApp/README.md

                 print("BLE state changed: \(state)")
         })
 ```
-Check the example App for a better understanding of the
+Check the example App for a better understanding of the scan process.

 ### Type - MovesenseDevice
 ````swift